Xeom/edil/doc/commands.md

 #### New command
  - Create a new buffer

 Create a new buffer and switch to it.
+Optionally, open a new file in the new buffer.

+The argument is a filename, which is associated with the buffer and loaded to it, just as if the [load](#load-command) command had been run. i.e. `new file1` is equivialent to `new` followed by `load file1`.

-If a filename is given as an argument, then this filename is associated with the buffer and loaded.
-If the file is already open, then the command simply switches to the buffer where it is open.
+If the file does not exist, it is created, and if it is already open, the command simply switches to the buffer where it is open instead of creating a new one.

 ---
 #### Next command